TSAndrews/EmbeddedKnowledgeBO/README.md

-﻿# Designing Bayesian Optimizers More Effeciently
+﻿# The Effects of Post-Modelling Performance Metric Computation on the Performance of Bayesian Optimizers

 ## Introduction
 Bayesian optimization is often considered a black-box technique, however several simple modifications to the design can vastly increase the optimizers computational and iterative performance on certain tasks.
-Two such modifications will be explored in this work; post-modelling objective computation for enhanced computational efficiency and improved knowledge integration, and minimum length-scale enforcement for increased stability of optimizers to system noise when using homoscedastic noise modelling.

-Post-modelling objective computation often reduces the number of models that need be fitted to the data and can result in them having a more representative posterior as the transformations created by the formulating the objectives can be decoupled from the raw measurement values.

-Bayesian optimizers utilizing homoscedastic noise modelling must balance both fitting of both the kernels and the noise.
-Methods optimizing the marginal likelihood are prone to overfitting the kernels during early iterations leading to suboptimal algorithm performance.
-This is due to the presence of a second optima in the marginal likelihood curve with respect to length-scale which occurs when the model stops explaining the system noise with the fitted kernels and instead begins correctly capturing it in the inferred system noise.
-Providing a minimum length-scale can help locate this secondary optima and ensure that the kernels only capture the base trends and not the system noise.
+The modification explored here relates to what aspects of a problem are actually modeled during the optimization procedure.
+Raw data collected is not typically in a form that properly represents the value of the systems state and often needs to be transformed into one or more performance metrics that are desired to be optimized.
+Traditionaly, these performance metrics are what get modeled during the Bayesian optimization process but this leads to a loss of the structural knowledge introduced by the transforms.
+If the paramters being optimized are featured in the performance calculations, knowledge of these influences are lost from the system.
+Modelling only the raw data may also reduce the number of models that need be fitted in multiobjective problems.
+There is no need to create a sepearate model for each if metrics if they are derived from the same raw data.
+This can result in significant computational savings for the optimization runs.
+Another potential benifit lies with the form of the models themselves.
+Many performance metrics increase the complexity of the models.
+This increase in complexity could degrade the fit of the models, and result in a decrease in the overall performance of the optimizer.
+The form of raw data moodels are also likely to be better understood by domain experts which could also increase the ease of designing covarience kernels that are better suited to the data.

-The impacts of these modifications on computational and iterative performance were demonstrated on the optimization of a simulated nucleophilic aromatic substitution reaction system.
+The impacts of performance metric computation order on computational and iterative effeciency were investigated using the optimization of a simulated nucleophilic aromatic substitution reaction system as a case study.
 This simulated system was adapted from the summit software package<sup>1</sup> and is based on the works of Hone et al.<sup>2</sup>.
 The system was optimized to maximize space-time yield and minimize reaction E-factor.
 These are common industrial measures for production rate and material wastage respectively.
 Both of these